pdvyas/hisabkitab/README.md

 * HTTP API (not purely RESTful) to sync Bank transactions
 * HTTP API to retrieve synced transactions

-API description can be found in api.md
+API description can be found in api.txt